15 Surprising Companies That Outsource Tech Support

 More important, they spotlighted outsourcing tech support as a legitimate business tool—a tool that can help you survive and thrive.

-Take Travelocity.
-It’s outsourcing operations so it can concentrate on its core business: finding hotels and airfares.
+Take Travelocity for example.
+It’s operations so it can concentrate on its core business: finding hotels and airfares.

 Technology Industry Reap BPO Benefits

-Another marketplace that has reaped the benefits of outsourcing is the technology industry.
+Another marketplace that has reaped the benefits is the technology industry.

 In fact, one of industry’s most respected tech companies recently made big news.
-IBM recently sold its worldwide customer care business process outsourcing services to SYNNEX for $505 million.
+IBM recently sold its worldwide customer care BPO services to SYNNEX for $505 million.

-Clearwire outsourced tech customer support activities to streamline operations.
-Sandvik outsourced tech support to deliver transactional finance and accounting processes.
+Clearwire contracted tech support activities to streamline operations.
+Sandvik contracted tech support to deliver transactional finance and accounting processes.

-Other technology firms benefiting from outsourcing include LogiPen, AutoBlogged, VPN Tunnel, and Amosu—the world’s only luxury phone customization company.
+Other technology firms benefiting include LogiPen, AutoBlogged, VPN Tunnel, and Amosu—the world’s only luxury phone customization company.

 It isn’t Just About Cutting Costs